 Sawyer has products for groups as well as micro filters for individuals.
 Their flagship filter is a simple, light-weight pouch designed to be rolled or squeezed to create a faster flow rate for drinking.
 Fill, squeeze, and drink.

-Camelback systems have become increasingly popular and the filtration / purification market has not neglected them.
-(Camelbacks have a bladder filled with water the user carries on their back; a straw attached to the bag allows the user to drink from it while they are walking.)
-Sawyer, in particular, has an option that works with camelbacks.
+CamelBak systems have become increasingly popular and the filtration / purification market has not neglected them.
+(Camelbaks have a bladder filled with water the user carries on their back; a straw attached to the bag allows the user to drink from it while they are walking.)
+Sawyer, in particular, has an option that works with Camelbaks.
 Simply fill it with unclean water and attach the filter.
 The water will be purified before it is drunk.

 A Back-Up to your Back-Up

 More than anything, you must have at least 3 different ways to purify water.
-If one of these recommended filters malfunctions or becomes lost, you’ll need other ways to make sure the water you drink is safe.
+If one of these recommended filters malfunctions or a filter is no longer functioning, you’ll need other ways to make sure the water you drink is safe.
 Boiling water is an excellent method but requires plenty of time and fuel.
 The use of calcium hypchlorite is popular in survival circles but may not be the safest method to use.
 There are always water purification tablets, but those can become expensive if you’re stocking up for the long haul.

 Bottom line: Since water is absolutely vital for survival, don’t overlook adding multiple ways to filter and purify it.